Ahousaht First Nation: Business and economic development

 The main economic activities in the Ahousaht community are tourism, finfish aquaculture, forestry and fishing (including shellfish).
 The latter two have declined in recent years.
 Members are employed seasonally in silviculture, water taxi transport, construction, tourism, forestry and aquaculture.
 There are five enterprises operated by Ahousaht Administration, including natural resources, tourism, grocery and transport ventures, as well as a minimum of 13 to 15 Ahousaht member-owned businesses in the region.
 These include restaurants, a gallery, tour companies, water taxis, contractors and professional services.

 A protocol agreement signed in 2002 with Pacific National Aquaculture (now Mainstream Canada) provides access to Ahousaht traditional marine territory for the siting of salmon farms in exchange for employment opportunities, tenure fees and environmental monitoring and management improvements.
 Opportunities for farming indigenous species (e.g., Chinook) are being examined.
 The aquaculture industry provides 60 to 70 jobs annually for the Nation.
 A very important note of merit goes to Albert Frank Sr. of Ahousaht.
 In 2009, he became the top performer for all of Mainstream's operations (in fish husbandry) worldwide, raising the bar and proving the worth of local knowledge in finfish aquaculture operations.

 One contracting company, Cover Creek Enterprises, is privately owned by members of Ahousaht and currently employs approximately ten Ahousaht members through contracts with Iisaak Forest Resources.
 Iisaak Forest Resources (IFR) is a forestry company purchased in recent years by a group of nations in the Clayoquot Sound area.
 Formerly, they were known as the 'Central Region Group' of first nations; however, the structure of the Nuu-chah-nulth has changed from the three regional groups into one large group again.
 Government transfers make up 24 percent of total income for persons 15 years and over (contrasted against 13 percent in Ucluelet and eight percent in Tofino).

 In 2003-04 Weyerhauser transferred two parcels of land adjacent to the existing reserve for community expansion.
 Plans are underway for a five-year development on District Lot 363 and 363A.
 The new development is designed to include approximately 200 new homes, an artist's village, cultural centre, new high school and economic development facilities.

-Ahousaht is always in talks with business groups, government, and individuals to seek out economic ventures.
-John Rampanen (chief councillor) is a good person to contact about such opportunities.